nhatthai/deploy-iis/README.md

 # Deploy Web Application in IIS
-This action will be deploy the Web App on IIS Website.
+This action will be deployed a Web App on IIS Website.
 It is using the Powershell

 ### Required
 + The remote IIS server to accept WinRM management calls.